kitmi/mowa/README.md

 A mowa controller is a plain object exported by a JavaScript module containing several actions to handle web requests and response to the reqeusting client.

 ### Action
-A mowa action is a koa-styled action which is a generator and handles one client request at a time.
+A mowa action is a koa2-styled action which is a async function and handles one client request at a time.
 Besides all the koa context, the code in a mowa action can also access the appModule object which represents the instance of the application.

-	function* (next) {
+	async (ctx, next) {
     	...
     }